-The policy expressly states that the Group is committed to identifying and preventing any adverse human rights impacts in relation to its business activities through human rights due diligence and preventive compliance processes.
-The policy prohibits forced labour, child labour and human trafficking.
-Regular reviews ensure that we adhere to all applicable laws and regulations, that processes are well implemented, that targets are set and reached, and that reporting is timely and accurate which apply to all our suppliers, are aligned with the expectations and commitments of our Human Rights Policy.
+Our Supplier Guiding Principles (SGPs), which apply to all our suppliers, are aligned with the expectations and commitments of our Human Rights Policy.
 They are part of issued tenders and clearly referenced in purchase orders sent to suppliers and are part our Coca-Cola HBC standard vendor creation process.
 If a supplier fails to uphold any aspect of the requirements, the supplier is expected to implement corrective actions.
-Coca-Cola HBC reserves the right to terminate an agreement with any supplier that cannot demonstrate that they are upholding the requirements of the SGPs.
+Coca-Cola HBC reserves the right to audit and to terminate any agreement with a supplier that cannot demonstrate that they are upholding the requirements of the SGPs.